-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in New Hampshire.
-Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in New Hampshire.
+Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
 You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
 Contact your local Sylvan in New Hampshire now to find out how we can equip your child for success.

 A solid foundation leads to success.
-That’s why our study skills program in New Hampshire emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at college and in professional settings.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
-We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.
+That’s why we've tailored our study skills program in New Hampshire to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
+At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

 Your Teen Will Learn:

 - How to manage time and workloads more efficiently.

 - Strategies for setting short-term and long-term goals.

 - Techniques for planning and tracking long term projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - Planning and performance management skills, including how to use an academic calendar, track grades and set personal expectations.

 - Tactics for expectation management, including developing skills in active listening and identifying teacher expectations.